amosbastian/boilerplate/README.md

 I'm currently looking into a way to deploy the blog [with Cloudflare](https://developers.cloudflare.com/pages/framework-guides/deploy-a-nextjs-site) and the site on [AWS Lambda@Edge via Serverless Components](https://github.com/serverless-nextjs/serverless-next.js) and will update the section once I have done so.

 ## Miscellaneous

+### Chakra UI

+Chakra UI is great and allows you to update your theme very easily.
+If you want to change the primary colour of the site and blog apps, then simply header over to `libs/shared/theme` and update the primary colour in `colors.ts`.
+If you want to further customise the theme, I recommend reading their [guide](https://chakra-ui.com/docs/theming/customize-theme).

 ### Storybook